microsoft/promptflow/docs/how-to-guides/generate-test-data.md

 # How to generate test data based on documents
-This guide will instruct you on how to generate test data for RAG systems using pre-existing documents.
+In this doc, you may learn how to generate test data based on your documents for RAG app.
-This approach eliminates the need for manual data creation, which is typically time-consuming and labor-intensive, or the expensive option of purchasing pre-packaged test data.
+This approach helps relieve the efforts of manual data creation, which is typically time-consuming and labor-intensive, or the expensive option of purchasing pre-packaged test data.
 By leveraging the capabilities of llm, this guide streamlines the test data generation process, making it more efficient and cost-effective.